mng2/AcornXJTAG/README.md

 # AcornXJTAG
 This is a small PCB for connecting the Acorn JTAG to a Xilinx pod.
-Tested with the first-generation Xilinx pod.
+Tested with the first-generation Xilinx USB pod.
 ![blurry PCB photo](pcb.jpg)

 ## Bill of Materials